awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-campaigns.md

 + **campaign\-id** – The unique identifier for the campaign\.
 + **kpi\-name** – The name of the metric to query\.
 This value describes the associated metric and consists of two or more terms, which are comprised of lowercase alphanumeric characters, separated by a hyphen\.
 For a complete list of supported metrics and the `kpi-name` value for each one, see [Standard Metrics](analytics-standard-metrics.md)\.

 You can also apply a filter that queries the data for a specific date range\.
 If you don’t specify a date range, Amazon Pinpoint returns the data for the preceding 31 calendar days\.
 To filter the data by different dates, use the supported date range parameters to specify the first and last date and time of the date range\.
 The values should be in extended ISO 8601 format and use Coordinated Universal Time \(UTC\)—for example, `2019-07-19T20:00:00Z` for 8:00 PM UTC July 19, 2019\.
 Date ranges are inclusive and must be limited to 31 or fewer calendar days\.
+In addition, the first date and time must be fewer than 90 days from the current day\.

 The following examples show how to query analytics data for a campaign by using the Amazon Pinpoint REST API, the AWS CLI, and the AWS SDK for Java\.
 You can use any supported AWS SDK to query analytics data for a campaign\.
 The AWS CLI examples are formatted for Microsoft Windows\.
 For Unix, Linux, and macOS, replace the caret \(^\) line\-continuation character with a backslash \(\\\)\.